 Habitat: Being a plant of the tall grass prairie, Prairie Dropseed grows best in sandy to loamy soils, with dry to moderate moisture conditions and full sun.
 Less that full sun will cause lodging of the flowering heads.
 The root system is fibrous, not rhizomatous.

-Above: The two characterists of the plant are shown above - the graceful arching thin leaves forming a cascade and the pear-shaped shiny fruits.
+Above: The two characteristics of the plant are shown above - the graceful arching thin leaves forming a cascade and the pear-shaped shiny fruits.

 Below: The seed panicle as it develops is open with wide spreading branches.
 Drawing courtesy of University of Wisconsin, Drawing by Agnes Chase from Norman C. Fassett's Grasses of Wisconsin.

-Below: The leaf blade surface is fairyly smooth but the margins are rough to the touch.
+Below: The leaf blade surface is fairly smooth but the margins are rough to the touch.

 Below: When Prairie Dropseed is mature, the flowering seed panicles can provide a dense mass of fine texture above the cascading leaves, especially in a mass grouping as seen here.

 Below: Prairie Dropseed is a tuft forming grass.
-This clump is 4 years old.
+This clump is 4 years old and illustrates the upright growth of the young (early in the season) leaf blades.

 Prairie Dropseed is native to Minnesota, being found in most counties west and south of a diagonal line drawn from Chisago northwestward to Roseau.
 This area excludes basically the NE quadrant of the state but would include the metro area but the grass is absent in the south metro counties of Carver, Scott and Dakota.
 In North America it is present from the Rocky Mountains eastward except for the southern tier of states, New England, and the Canadian Maritime Provinces.
 It is considered endangered or threatened in at least several eastern states.